-However there were some areas in the district that did not have access to RDR scheme water, and could not access good groundwater supplies.
+However there were some areas that did not have access to RDR scheme water, and could not access good groundwater supplies.
 The groundwater resource in much of the district was also determined to be fully allocated, and in parts over allocated.
 This platform saw the entry of BCI to provide water to areas that had previously not had access to it.

 BCI had its origins in two separate farmer groups seeking to source water for the Barrhill and Chertsey areas.
 With the obvious source of water being the strong Rakaia River, Barrhill Chertsey Irrigation Limited was formed as a farmer owned co-operative company in 1998 and in 2001 was granted a consent to abstract 17 cumecs of water from the river and irrigate 40,000 ha in Mid Canterbury.
-Nearly a decade of developmental challenges ensued, and BCI delivered its first irrigation water in 2010.
+Nearly a decade of developmental challenges ensued before BCI delivered its first irrigation water in 2010.

-The initial BCI development was an example of collaboration within a community.
+The initial BCI development was a great example of collaboration within a community.
 BCI formed a joint venture with local electricity lines co-operative Electricity Ashburton Limited in late 2009, and that joint venture developed the first BCI irrigation infrastructure in 2010.
 The joint venture also licensed 3 cumecs of water to the Acton Scheme which was developed in the same year on the back of existing stock water infrastructure east of Rakaia.

 The joint venture entered contractual arrangements with Trustpower Limited to install and operate river intake, fish screening, and pumping facilities to deliver the water from the Rakaia River to the RDR using some of the existing Highbank Power Station facilities.
 Water swap arrangements were also entered into with RDR Management Limited to facilitate the delivery of water to the BCI buffer ponds in the upper plains.
-BCI installed a piped distribution network from those buffer ponds and that delivers pressurised water to irrigator customers.
-The joint venture structure allowed BCI to install significant overbuild in the pipe network, most of which has been subsequently utilised.
+BCI installed a piped distribution network from those buffer ponds delivering pressurised water to irrigator customers.
+The joint venture structure enabled BCI to install significant overbuild in the pipe network, most of which has been subsequently utilised.

 The variation to the Rakaia River Conservation Order in 2013 was a significant enhancement for the scheme.
 The Trustpower Limited initiative provided for Lake Coleridge, under their management, to be utilised for storing unused consented irrigation water and releasing it when river flows are below the scheduled minimum.
 BCI irrigators have enjoyed high levels of reliability of supply since that time, resulting in reduced water use on farm because of confidence in supply.